RScrafted/terraform-azure-vm-automation/README.md

 ### git-init-push.ps1

 This script initializes a Git repository, adds a remote origin, commits changes, and pushes to the remote repository.
 The script works uninterrupted if the GitHub repository is already created and the script is updated accordingly.

+Please refer my custom crafted [how to git guide](https://github.com/RScrafted/guide-how-to-git) if you are a beginner.

 ### tf-init-apply.ps1